 Above: View from the banks of the river Volturno looking toward the bivouac area where 2& 3 platoons were located on intensive bridging training 4-9 May 1944

-Below: Map trace of 7 Field Company's tasks on approaches to the crossing sites.
-Taken from 4 Div HQRE War Diary of April 1944
+Below: Map trace of 7 Field Company's tasks on approaches to the crossing sites, taken from 4 Div HQRE War Diary April 1944

 Above; Page from C.R.E's war diary April 1944 naming four different bridge camps for different bridging and rafting training.